Marcelline Aboh

 Marcelline Aboh (1940 – 20 August 2017), known by her alias Détin Bonsoir, was a Beninese filmmaker and actress from Porto-Novo.
-She died of a heart attack after suffering health problems due to her age.
+She died of a heart attack after suffering from health problems due to her age.

 She was the main comedian of the women-folk comedy group Les échos de la capitale.
 She first joined them in 1980 after beginning her theatre career in 1958.